-Applications for students with an Education, Health and Care Plan will be forwarded to the 0-25 Special Educational Needs Team.
+Applications for students with an Education, Health and Care Plan will be forwarded to the LA Special Educational Needs Team.
 This will not affect the setting this student will attend.
 Please tell us if this student has an EHCP.
-YES / NO
+YES / NO -- ----------

 Schools are not obliged to admit a student who has been Permanently Excluded from school twice with the most recent exclusion being in the last 2 years.
 Please tell us if this student has been twice Permanently Excluded.
-YES / NO
+YES / NO -- ----------

 Which year group are you applying for?
-Year 12 / 13
+Year 12 / 13 -- --------------

 Forename(s)

 Surname

 Date of Birth

 Gender

 Current school or setting

 Home address with postcode

 This must be where you live and from where you will attend sixth form.
 If you expect to move from this address before admission, you must let us know.
 We will confirm with you whether a change of address is accepted and whether evidence is required.

-New address if moving, with postcode
+New address if moving, with postcode Moving date

-Moving date Is this student in the Care of a Local Authority or was he or she in the Care of a Local Authority before immediately being adopted or made the subject of a Child Arrangements Order or a Special Guardianship Order?
+Is this student in the Care of a Local Authority or was he or she in the Care of a Local Authority before immediately being adopted or made the subject of a Child Arrangements Order or a Special Guardianship Order?
 YES / NO If so, please give contact details Section B - details about the applicant If you are the student and you are submitting the application, you do not need to answer the following questions in this section.
 Forename Surname Address if different to the student Email address Daytime telephone number Relationship to the student Do you have parental responsibility for this student?
 YES / NO Is this student subject to a private fostering arrangement?
 YES / NO Is there another person or body (such as a Local Authority) who might object to this application?
 YES / NO Is there a court order in place that might affect this application?
-YES / NO If you have answered YES to any of the previous 3 questions, please give details Section C - details about the application Is this student eligible for sibling priority here?
-YES / NO If so, please tell us the sibling's name and date of birth Does this student live in the catchment area?
-YES / NO Is this student the child of a member of staff working here?
-You must provide details of the member of staff in the box below.
+YES / NO If you have answered YES to any of the previous 3 questions, please give details Section C - details about the application Is this student a sibling1 of a pupil on roll here?
+YES / NO If so, please tell us the sibling's name and date of birth Does this student live in the catchment area, shown in the map2?
 YES / NO